• Skip to primary navigation

 How do I fill the cake if I have baked it in one tin?

-If you do choose to bake this cake in a single tin and want to turn it into a layer cake, cool the cake completely and then refrigerate the keke (cake) for one hour before you cut it in half to decorate.
+If you do choose to bake this cake in a single tin and want to turn it into a layer cake, cool the cake completely.
+Then refrigerate the keke (cake) for one hour before you cut it in half to decorate.
 This will help the crumb stay tight so you can cut it confidently.
 Remove it from the fridge and have two cooling racks ready so you can flip the two pieces of cake on to them as you cut it.

 Print Pin